Gasthof Goldener Adler

 1914 gab es in Innsbruck 17 Hotels, die Gäste anlockten.
 Dazu kamen die Sommer- und Winterfrischler in Igls und dem Stubaital.
 Der Erste Weltkrieg ließ die erste touristische Welle mit einem Streich versanden.
 Gerade als sich der Fremdenverkehr Ende der 1920er Jahre langsam wieder erholt hatte, kamen mit der Wirtschaftskrise und Hitlers 1000 Mark blockThe next setback came in 1933, when he tried to put pressure on the Austrian government to end the ban on the NSDAP.

 It required the Economic miracle in the 1950s and 1960s to revitalise tourism in Innsbruck after the destruction.
+Between 1955 and 1972, the number of overnight stays in Tyrol increased fivefold.
 After the arduous war years and the reconstruction of the European economy, Tyrol and Innsbruck were able to slowly but steadily establish tourism as a stable source of income, even away from the official hotels and guesthouses.
 Many Innsbruck families moved together in their already cramped flats to supplement their household budgets by renting out beds to guests from abroad.
 Tourism not only brought in foreign currency, but also enabled the locals to create a new image of themselves both internally and externally.
-The war enemies of past decades became guests and hosts.
+At the same time, the economic upturn made it possible for more and more Innsbruck residents to go on holiday abroad.
+The beaches of Italy were particularly popular.
+The wartime enemies of previous decades became guests and hosts.

 Andreas Hofer and the Tyrolean uprising of 1809

 The Napoleonic Wars gave the province of Tyrol a national epic and, in Andreas Hofer, a hero whose splendour still shines today.
 The reason for this was once again a conflict with its northern neighbour and its allies.
-During the Napoleonic Wars, the Kingdom of Bavaria was, as it had been during the War of the Spanish Successionallied with France and was able to conquer Tyrol between 1796 and 1805.
-The Habsburg Empire had to hand over Tyrol after several defeats.
-Innsbruck was no longer the capital of a crown land, but only one of many district capitals of the administrative unit Innkreis.
+The Kingdom of Bavaria was allied with France during the Napoleonic Wars and was able to take over the province of Tyrol from the Habsburgs in several battles between 1796 and 1805.
+Innsbruck was no longer the capital of a crown land, but just one of many district capitals of the administrative unit Innkreis.

 Inspired by the spirit of the Enlightenment, reason and the French Revolution, the new rulers set about overturning the traditional order.
 The breath of fresh air was not inconvenient for many citizens.
 Modern laws such as the Alley cleaning order or compulsory smallpox immunisation were intended to promote cleanliness and health in the city.
-It should not be forgotten that at the beginning of the 19th century, a considerable number of people still suffered and died from diseases caused by a lack of hygiene and contaminated drinking water.
-The liberal minority in Innsbruck also liked the fact that the church was pushed out of the education system.
+At the beginning of the 19th century, a considerable number of people were still dying from diseases caused by a lack of hygiene and contaminated drinking water.
 A new tax system was introduced and the powers of the nobility were further reduced.
-Catholic processions and religious festivals fell victim to the Enlightenment programme of the new rulers.
+The Bavarian administration allowed associations, which had been banned in 1797, again.
+Liberal Innsbruckers also liked the fact that the church was pushed out of the education system.
+The Benedictine priest and later co-founder of the Innsbruck Music Society, Martin Goller, was appointed to Innsbruck to promote musical education.

-This did not sit well with a large part of the Tyrolean population.
-There was great dissatisfaction among large sections of the Tyrolean population.
-The spark that set off the powder keg was the conscription of young men for service in the Bavarian-Napoleonic army, although Tyroleans had not been conscripted since the LandlibellThe law of Emperor Maximilian stipulated that soldiers could only be called up for the defence of their own borders.
+These reforms were not to the liking of a large part of the Tyrolean population.
+Catholic processions and religious festivals fell victim to the enlightenment programme of the new rulers.
+Dissatisfaction grew steadily.
+The spark that caused the powder keg to explode was the conscription of young men for service in the Bavarian-Napoleonic army, although Tyroleans had not been conscripted since the LandlibellThe law of Emperor Maximilian stipulated that soldiers could only be called up for the defence of their own borders.
 On 10 April, there was a riot during a conscription in Axams near Innsbruck, which ultimately led to an uprising.

 For God, Emperor and Fatherland Tyrolean defence units came together to drive the small army and the Bavarian administrative officials out of Innsbruck.
 The riflemen were led by Andreas Hofer (1767 - 1810), an innkeeper, wine and horse trader from the South Tyrolean Passeier Valley near Meran.
 He was supported not only by other Tyroleans such as Father Haspinger, Peter Mayr and Josef Speckbacher, but also by the Habsburg Archduke Johann in the background.